 During the diagnosis phase, you may perform the following tasks:

-• Recognizing spiritual distress and providing spiritual care tailored to patients' beliefs and cultural backgrounds.
-This may include exploring the patient's meaning of life, hope, and transcendence, respecting their religious or spiritual practices, or praying with them if desired.
-If needed, you should also collaborate with chaplains, clergy, or other spiritual care providers.
+• Recognizing spiritual distress and providing spiritual care tailored to patients’ beliefs and cultural backgrounds.
+This may include exploring the patient’s meaning of life, hope, and transcendence, respecting their religious or spiritual practices, or praying with them if desired.
+You should also collaborate with chaplains, clergy, or other spiritual care providers if needed.

 Planning: Individualized Care for Comfort and Dignity